anthonysharpy/sandbank/Code/README.md

 ### Using the data

-If you fetch data from the database and want to put it in a component in the scene or something like that, you can either copy each field yourself, or use the helper method `CopySavedData`, which will copy all `[Saved]` public properties:
+If you fetch data from the database and want to put it in a component in the scene or something like that, you can either copy each field yourself, or use the helper method `CopySavedData`, which will copy all `[Saved]` and `[AutoSaved]` public properties:

 ```
 var player = GetOurPlayer(); // Get the player in the scene.